S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 At its most essential it is recognizing boundaries and recognizing the consequences of crossing them.
 I'm aware that much of what I have to say here is likely to contradict mainstream opinion, and worse, it is likely to have bias just by the nature of opinion.
 Nevertheless, the hope is that by explaining the model you will be armed with the same paradigms and can make your own choices!
 In the end it is all grist to the mill.

-The mental model is based on 4 general observations:
+The mental model is based on this one observation:

-1. **The first and most important is that there is always a consequence/cost of crossing a boundary**.
-For example, if we cross between 2 fields while out walking, we either have to climb a fence, or use a gate or style in the fence.
-In both cases there are costs; to climb the fence we expend more effort and are slowed; to use a gate, first we loose the choice of where to cross, but the real cost is abstracted away to the fence builder (a gate is more complex and costs more).
-In reality boundary changes are seldom between like and like but from one kind of environment to a another; land to sea, earth to space, CSS to JS...
+1. **There is always a consequence/cost of crossing a boundary, so we should always have a reason to cross them**.
+Like diving into a lake - things get wet, you can't see or hear as well, etc, but you can swim!

+Once we pause to think about this, there are other things that we can say about this process, like:

-2. **The second is that some boundaries cost more to cross than others**.
+1. **Some boundaries cost more to cross than others**.
+Like moving between rooms where you live vs moving between rooms in, e.g. a prison.
+2. **Some boundaries might appear the same, but are considerably different** as with the above example
-3. **The third is that some boundaries are crossed (or avoided) for good reasons** and some without reason.
+3. **Some boundaries are crossed (or avoided) for good reasons** and some without reason.
-4. **The final observation is that some boundaries are good**!
+4. **Some boundaries are good**!
 Too many boundaries are invariably bad, but too few can be as well.

 ## Context